jfalxa/cubi/README.md

 - Shortcut: `Control/Command-S`
 - Shows a download dialog that allows you to store the current scene's content in a JSON file on your device

+### Undo/Redo

+- Shortcut: `Command/Control-Z` and `Command/Control-Shift-Z`
+- Undo/redo actions that modified the shapes

+### Import

+- Shortcut: `Control/Command-I`
+- Imports a JSON file in the current scene, without clearing its current state

+### Export

+- Shortcut: `Control/Command-E`
+- Exports the currently selected shapes in a JSON file
+- Combined with "Import", it allows you to create a library of reusable components

+### Grid settings

+- No shortcut
+- This is a menu that allows setting the width and depth of the drawing grid in meters.
+- You can also set a "Unit", that represents the size of a single grid square in centimeters.
+Note that this won't resize your shapes, it's only used to compute the dimensions displayed in the floating measure label.
+- The last field is "Level height", it defines the height beyond which shapes will stop showing when in level view mode.
+See "Toggle level".

+### Toggle level

+- Shortcut: `Space`
+- Toggle level view mode.
+When active, all the shapes above the currently active layer + the value defined in the `Level height` field of the grid settings will be hidden.
+- This allows you to define different vertical levels in your scene, and focus on only one at a time.

+## Context menu

+All commands are accessible by right clicking the scene to open the context menu.
+It will adapt based on where the mouse is pointing at, and the current selection.

+### Delete

+- Shortcut: `Delete` or `Backspace`
+- Remove the currently selected shapes from the scene

+### Duplicate

+- Shortcut: `D`
+- Duplicate the current selection

+### Group/Ungroup

+- Shortcut: `G` and `Shift-G`
+- Group all the selected shapes together, so that clicking any of them later will select all the others.
+- Note that there is only one level of grouping, if you select two different groups and group them, all the shapes will form a single new group.

+### Lock/Unlock

+- Shortcut: `L` and `Shift-L`
+- Locks the selected shapes so they cannot be selected and modified inadvertently

+### Rotate +/- 90˚

+- Shortcut: `R` and `Shift-R`
+- Rotate the selection by +/- 90˚

+### Colors

+- No shortcut, only available in context menu.
+- This is a menu that allows you to pick a color for the current selection

+### First person

+- Shortcut: `F`
+- Switches between orbit camera and first person camera
+- The new camera will spawn at the position the mouse is pointing at

+## Keyboard only commands

+### Layer up/down

+- Shortcut: `ArrowUp` / `ArrowDown`
+- Moves the currently active vertical grid layer up/down one step at a time

+### Level up/down

+- Shortcut: `Shift-ArrowUp` / `Shift-ArrowDown`
+- Moves the currently active level up/down
+- Uses "Level height" from grid config to make the current active layer jump to the next available level